rkshthg/rkshthg/README.md

 ## Get in Touch

-I'm always open to collaborating on interesting projects and learning from others.
-Feel free to connect with me!
+I'm eager to connect with other data professionals and learn from their experiences.
+I'm always open to discussing new opportunities and collaborations.
+Feel free to reach out!

 ## Thanks for visiting!